maddybartlett/Thesis_Notebooks/Chapter3_ValidatingDataset/README.md

 This repository contains the scripts needed for reproducing the experiment and analysis reported in Chapter 3 of my Thesis.

 Note: the clips used in the experiment are not made available in this repository.
-For more information please contact the experiment or see the PInSoRo data set website (https://freeplay-sandbox.github.io/)
+For more information please contact me or see the PInSoRo data set website (https://freeplay-sandbox.github.io/).
+Similarly, the data from this experiment cannot be made publicly available.

 # Experiment. <br>
 Contains: